Ebenezer Farrand: American Civil War

-Despite being a Northerner, Farrand sympathized with the Southern States and resigned from the United States Navy on January 21, 1861, as he was stationed at the Warrenton Naval Yard in Pensacola, Florida as part of his first task as a Confederate.
+Despite being a Northerner, Farrand sympathized with the Southern states and resigned from the United States Navy on January 21, 1861, as he was stationed at the Warrenton Naval Yard in Pensacola, Florida as part of his first task as a Confederate.
 He was then promoted to Commander on June 6, 1861, and was sent to negotiate in New Orleans for the construction of several gunboats.
 He was made Chief of Light House Bureau, replacing Raphael Semmes as he was commanding the CSS Sumter.
 In 1862, he was to a special service regarding ship construction before being sent to Savannah, Georgia.
 He briefly served in Rockett's Yard at the James River, a few miles south of Richmond, Virginia before Union forces were beginning to threaten the Confederate capital.
 As a response, Farrand organized Confederate Army and Navy personnel at Drewry's Bluff and ordered guns from nearby ships as well as the sinking of the CSS Jamestown to obstruct the James River.
 When the Union forces under Admiral John Rodgers arrived with the USS Galena but were defeated at the Battle of Drewry's Bluff.
 For his victory at Drewry's Bluff, he received a direct thanking from the Confederate Congress itself.
 Farrand didn't stay at Drewry's Bluff for long as his command was relinquished to Sydney Smith Lee and took charge of shipbuilding at Selma, Alabama.
+While based in Selma, Farrand oversaw the construction of Fort Stonewall on the Alabama River and Fort Sidney Johnston on the Tombigbee River.
 As a result of his direct contributions, he helped with the completion of CSS Tuscaloosa, CSS Huntsville and the CSS Tennessee.

 On January 7, 1864, he was promoted to captain and followed the launched ironclads to Mobile, Alabama but shortly after, assumed command of the Confederate naval forces at the Battle of Mobile Bay after Admiral Franklin Buchanan was wounded as the few Confederate ships left supported the land forces against the Union Navy but generally seemed disinterested in the battle as he refused to take orders due his rivalry with Dabney H. Maury.
 Following the Union capture of Mobile, Rear Admiral Henry K. Thatcher blocked the mouth of the Tombigbee River and Farrand surrendered as a result of this on May 8, 1865.
 He was paroled of charges of treason two days later at Nanna Hubba Bluff.

-Postwar Life
+Postwar life

-Farrand would spend his civilian life as an insurance representative at Montgomery, Alabama as well as operating as a railroad operator in Attalla, Alabama before passing away on 17 March 1873 and was buried at the city cemetery.
+Farrand would spend his civilian life as an insurance representative at Montgomery, Alabama as well as working as a railroad operator in Attalla, Alabama before dying on 17 March 1873 and was buried at the city cemetery.